Git workflow for contributors¶

 Once your feature has been merged into the upstream code you should delete your feature branch, both locally and on GitHub as well:

-git checkout master git branch -d some-new-feature
+git checkout main git branch -d some-new-feature

 In order to delete the feature branch on GitHub as well use the command:

 This closes the development cycle of your feature and opens a new one for the next one you are going to develop.
 You can then again create a new branch for the new feature and develop your next extension starting with the steps described in section Synchronising to the upstream main branch.

 A few notes about Submodules¶

 The DFTB+ program uses several libraries from elsewhere in the project.
 Some of those libraries (e.g. MpiFx, ScalapackFx, libNEGF, libMBD) are included within the repository via the git submodule mechanism.

 When checking out the code, you should pull the submodules with